we are in a two-speed economy.

 So right now, it’s about making good decisions.
 Keeping people at the centre can provide a guide to help businesses navigate an uncertain period.

 The COVID-19 pandemic has permanently changed the jobs landscape so HR teams across Australia are having a challenging time managing the shift.
 As the economy is growing again, workers in areas of businesses that are struggling, such as travel and accommodation, will need to be transitioned.

 Workers who are able to identify their transferable skills, educate themselves about the industry they want to move into, network and talk to people in that industry and seek the right support from HR teams or recruiters are likely to be the most successful at transitioning to a new industry.

-During COVID-19, jobs with programming skills, maths, tech design and analysing data or information were among the fastest growing.
-Meanwhile demand for workers in the healthcare, education, construction or technology industries is expected to boom as we enter the post-COVID-19 era.
+During COVID-19, jobs with programming skills, maths, tech design and analysing of data or information were among the fastest-growing.
+Meanwhile, demand for workers in the healthcare, education, construction or technology industries is expected to boom as we enter the post-COVID-19 era.